sensepost/gowitness/README.md

 <br>

 ## introduction
-`gowitness` is a website screenshotting tool written in Golang, that used Chrome Headless to capture screenshots of web sites using a commandline interface.
+`gowitness` is a website screenshotting tool written in Golang, that used Chrome Headless to capture screenshots of web sites using a command line interface.
 Both Linux and macOS is supported, with Windows support 'partially working'.

+Inspiration for `gowitness` comes from [Eyewitness](https://github.com/ChrisTruncer/EyeWitness).
+If you are looking for something with lots of extra features, be sure to check it it out.

 ## features
-Scan single URL's, CIDR ranges, or URL's scpecified in a file and optionally generate an HTML report of the results.
+Scan single URL's, CIDR ranges, or URL's specified in a file and optionally generate an HTML report of the results.

 ## installation
-Download one of the prebuild binaries found in the releases page, or build from source!
+Download one of the prebuilt binaries found in the releases page, or build from source!

 ## usage
 ```